seodom/multiline/readme.md

 ## Install

-Download [manually](https://github.com/sindresorhus/multiline/releases) or with a package-manager.

 #### [npm](https://npmjs.org/package/multiline)

 ```
 npm install --save multiline
 ```

+### Browser

+While it's mainly intended for Node.js, it does work fine in latest Chrome, Firefox, Safari, Opera, and IE8+.
+Just make sure to use `/*!` instead of `/*` when minifying to prevent the comments from being stripped.

+Download [manually](https://github.com/sindresorhus/multiline/releases) or with a package-manager.

 #### [Bower](http://bower.io)